krishagarwal278/agkrish-assignment-9/README.md

 2. Choose the corresponding parameters and click "Train and Visualize".
 3. The resulting figure will be displayed.
 It may take a while before the results show up.

-## Submission

-1. Create a Short Demo Video (1-2 minutes):

-   - Create a demo video by screen recording your output with your voice-over.
-   - Explain any patterns you observe regarding the learned features, decision boundary and gradients.
-   - Compare the convergence behavior of the training process for different activation functions.

-2. Submit both your completed code and the demo video link.
-You can either embed the demo video in your portfolio website or just create an unlisted YouTube video with a link to that YT video in your assignment 9 github repo's readme.